 What's in a name?

 While searching for felt rugs in Iran, Melina was making peace flags and selling them from her tiny art gallery in Point Reyes, California, a coastal village located an hour north of San Francisco.
 As the business expanded to include felt rugs, Peace Industry moved next door to a larger location and then eventually, to the current space in San Francisco.
 The name, Peace Industry, stuck.
-The Peace Industry logo is Melina's original peace flag design.
+The Peace Industry logo was Melina's original peace flag design.

-The term, 'peace industry', is generally used to refer to businesses that suffer during wartime, and thrive during peace.
-For Melina and Dodd their brand has come to represent the growing movement in business to actively seek ways of impacting society and the planet in a positive way.
-They see this movement as part of the larger global peace movement which is taking on social justice and environmental issues and responding with creative solutions.
+The term, 'peace industry' is also geo-political lingo to refer to businesses that suffer during war and thrive under peace, unlike the war industry.
+For Melina and Dodd their brand has come to represent the growing movement in business to actively seek ways of addressing social and environmental problems.
+They see this community as part of the larger peace and social justice movement that is responding with creative solutions.